Hansan: Rising Dragon

-Hansan: Rising Dragon (Korean: 한산: 용의 출현) is a 2022 South Korean war action film directed by Kim Han-min.
-It is the second film of Kim's trilogy about battles led by Yi Sun-sin, that started with the 2014 film The Admiral: Roaring Currents.
-The film depicts the historical Battle of Hansan which took place five years before Battle of Myeongnyang depicted in The Admiral.
+Hansan: Rising Dragon (Korean: 한산: 용의 출현) is a 2022 South Korean historical war action film directed by Kim Han-min.
+The sequel to 2014's The Admiral: Roaring Currents, the film is the second installment in the Yi Sun-sin trilogy.
+It stars an ensemble cast led by Park Hae-il as the Korean naval commander Yi Sun-sin.
+The film depicts the historical Battle of Hansan which took place five years before the Battle of Myeongnyang depicted in The Admiral.
 It was released on July 27, 2022 in IMAX, 4DX and ScreenX formats.

 The film became the second highest-grossing Korean film of 2022 with 7,264,934 admissions and $59,676,622 gross.
 It is available for streaming on Netflix from December 2, 2022.

-Synopsis
+Plot

 In June 1592, one month after the sea battle at Sacheon, daimyo Wakisaka Yasuharu arrives at the Japanese naval base in Busan to take charge of the fleet and counter the threat posed by Joseon commander Yi Sun-sin.
 From some terrified survivors of the battle, he learns of a new, fully enclosed Joseon battleship which they have dubbed bokkaisen (after a sea monster from Japanese mythology) and mekurabune ("blind ship").
-However, that engagement has revealed some critical flaws about its design, such as the fixed dragon head at its bow being prone to getting stuck after making a ramming attack, and its weaker flank armor.
+However, that engagement has revealed some critical flaws in its design, such as the fixed dragon head at its bow being prone to getting stuck after making a ramming attack, and its weaker flank armor.
 Wakisaka agrees to join forces with the rest of the Japanese navy to ensure a decisive success in their campaign to conquer Joseon and, from there on, Ming China.

 At the Left Jeolla Navy base at Yeosu, Yi assembles the Joseon admirals for a conference about their upcoming naval operations.
 Won Gyun, commander of the Western Fleet, argues for a defensive stand rather than a preemptive strike, and after the Japanese sacking of Pyongyang and the king's flight to Uiju becomes public knowledge, other commanders begin to agree with him.
 After dreaming about his time as a cavalry general against the Jurchen, Yi devises a new strategy which he names "Crane Wing", a crescent-shaped formation designed to trap the enemy from three sides.
 He also gains the respect of Junsa, a samurai captured at Sacheon after he had wounded Yi with an arquebuse shot.
 However, after identifying and following one of his agents, a troop of Japanese spies discover Yi's base, free their imprisoned countrymen, damage the turtle ships with fire, and escape with their construction plans.
 Yi hurries to Suncheon to meet with the vessel's inventor, Na Dae-yong, who is working on an improved version, and declares that he will not use the turtle ships in the next battle, knowing that Wakisaka will discover and exploit their flaws.